Stable group theory and approximate subgroups: Independence theorem

 Let $K$ be the kernel of $h$.
 Then $K$ is $Aut(\Uu)$-invariant.
 For if $K'$ is an $Aut(\Uu)$-conjugate of $K$, then $K,K'$ are $\inft$-definable normal subgroups of $\breve{G}$; $K'K /K$ is a compact normal subgroup of $\breve{G}/K$, hence it is trivial; and similarly $K'K/K'$ is trivial; so $K=K'$.
 Thus $K$ is $\inft$-definable without parameters.

 It remains to prove the uniqueness of $L$.
-For this sake we would like to compare $L$ to the locally compact group $\tH:=\tG/S$.
-Here $S$ is the smallest $0$-$\inft$-definable subgroup of $\tG$.
+Let us compare $L$ to the locally compact group $\tH:=\tG/S$, where $S=\tG^{00}_{\emptyset}$ is the smallest $0$-$\inft$-definable subgroup of $\tG$ of bounded index.
 Let $H$ be the image of $\breve{G}$ in $\tH$.
 Then $H$ is an open subgroup of $\tH$, so the connected component of the identity $\tH^0$ is contained in $H$, and equals $H^0$.
 Let $C$ be the image of $K$ in $\tH$.
 So $C$ is a normal subgroup of $H$.
 Since $H/C$ is connected, we have $H/(C \tH^0)$ both connected and totally disconnected.
 (Unlike the situation in the category of topological spaces, in the category of topological groups the image of a totally disconnected group is still totally disconnected.
 Indeed it has a pro-finite open subgroup, and this remains the case for a quotient group.)
 So $CH^0=H$.
 Both $C$ and $H^0$ are normal in $H$, so letting ${C_0}=C \meet H^0$ we have $H/{C_0} \cong C/{C_0} \times H^0/{C_0}$.
 Thus the action of $C$ by conjugation on $H^0$ is trivial modulo ${C_0}$.
 Now $C$ is a maximal normal compact subgroup of $H$; ${C_0}$ is a compact normal subgroup of $H_0$, maximal with respect to being normalized by $C$ too, but we have just shown that this last condition is trivial, so ${C_0}$ is a maximal compact normal subgroup of $H_0$.
 We have $L = H/C \cong H^0/{C_0}$ canonically.
 Now it is clear that $C_0$ is the unique maximal normal compact subgroup of $H^0$.
 (If $C_1$ where another, $C_0C_1$ would be still bigger.)
 This proves the uniqueness of $L$. \eprf